zengliwei/magento2_email/README.md

 # SMTP module for Magento 2

 - Add SMTP method for sending emails.
-- Rebuild transport builder and transport model and make it easier to add attachment
+- Rebuild transport builder and transport model, make it easier to add attachment

 ## Installation